Course overview Aeronautical Engineering BEng (Hons)

 Our degrees are accredited by the Institution of Mechanical Engineers and the Royal Aeronautical Society, providing a path for graduates to gain CEng status.

-During your three years of study, you will learn from practising engineers and research-active academics, to understand the real-life applications of aeronautical engineering knowledge.
+During your three years of this Aeronautical Engineering BEng, you will learn from practising engineers and research-active academics, to understand the real-life applications of aeronautical engineering knowledge.

 Build a firm foundation in mathematics, engineering, physics, electronics and computing, with our shared engineering first year.
 Take part in engineering design exercises with your coursemates.